 The lack of geographical barriers and constraints offers those engaging in social media activities the opportunity to reach a wider audience than would otherwise have been achievable via other more traditional forms of communication.

-You should note that chapter 8 of the SRA Code requires that you take steps to ensure that publicity is not misleading and is sufficiently informative so that clients can make informed choices about the services they receive.
-You must also ensure that you are complying with any relevant statutory requirements and voluntary codes.
+You should note that requirements 8.6 and 8.8 of the SRA Codes require you to take steps to ensure that publicity is not misleading and is sufficiently informative so that clients can make informed choices about the services they receive.
+You must also ensure that you’re complying with any relevant statutory requirements and voluntary codes.

-Having set up a social media channel, engaging with clients and other professionals via social media is likely to be relatively low cost.
-However, you will need to take the time to maintain any social media activity as an ongoing part of your business.
+Having set up a social media channel, engaging with clients and other professionals via social media will incur costs.
+However, you’ll need to take the time to maintain any social media activity as an ongoing part of your business.

-Costs might include staff time, paid advertising (for example, boosting posts on Facebook and Twitter), the cost of employing an outside expert to help with search engine optimisation and analytics or the costs of up-skilling your workforce in these areas, and the cost of social media management tools such as Hootsuite or Sprout Social.
+- the cost of employing an outside expert to help with search engine optimisers and analytics or the costs of up-skilling your workforce in these areas

-The use of social media among legal professionals is extremely varied and, as detailed in section 2 What are social media?, there are many different types of media channels for different audiences with differing purposes.
+The use of social media amongst legal professionals is extremely varied and, as detailed in section 2, there are many different media channels for different audiences with differing purposes.

 In addition to the more general issues surrounding the personal and professional boundaries of social media activity discussed above, you should also bear in mind the following specific areas of risk.

 The law of defamation allows persons who consider that their reputation has been, or may be harmed by statements made by others, to sue for damages or to prevent the making of those statements.

 Defamation law can apply to any comments or opinions posted on social media sites.
 You may want to consider including this in your social media policy (outlined in section 6 below).